Let's assume you want to send a parcel shapefile "parcel".

 New Concepts

 Setting your drawing's projection can be the daunting part.
-Let's consider three options for setting up a projection for your drawing, starting from the easiest.
+Let's consider two options for setting up a projection for your drawing.

 2. Choose a projection.
 Click the Select Coordinate System button (or in Civil 3D, select from Zone Categories and Available coordinate systems).
 Search for something that looks right for your area.
 If you are confused or want to use the SI UTM projection system, a web search will help you select an appropriate projection.